Arcandrus/Code-Institue/README.md

 + Commit 9 : changed file structure to standard practice
 + Commit 10 : added readme-assets and wireframe.pdf
 + Commit 11 : added color palette and header images and corrected some spelling
++ Commit 12 : changes to styling and background image